PetitPipi/CIVE1-Team/README.md

 ### 3. Set Up Your OpenAI API Key

-**For Administrators:**
-1. Log in to/Register [OpenAI](https://platform.openai.com/api-keys) using the email invited by Dr. Lin.
-2. Ensure the organization is set to **CIVE1** and the project is set to **CIVE1-GPT** (top left of the screen).
-3. Click **Create new secret key** and copy the key that appears.

-**For Regular Users:**
-1. Copy the secret key you were provided with.
+1. Copy the API-Key you were provided with.

-**For Everyone, after the above operations:**
-1. Go back to GitHub CodeSpaces, open the `.env.example` file in your project folder on the left, and rename the file to `.env`.
+2. Go back to GitHub CodeSpaces, open the `.env.example` file in your project folder on the left, and rename the file to `.env`.
-2. Find this line:
+3. Find this line:

     ```
     OPENAI_API_KEY="sk-proj-..."
     ```

-3. Replace `sk-proj-...` with the secret key you just created.
+4. Replace `sk-proj-...` with the API-key you just copied.

-4. Rename the file to `.env`

 ### 4. Install Required Files